Copyright A Bar Above, generated with AI

 Yes, you heard that right.

 When the good folks at Molinari kindly sent us this bottle of Sambuca, Chris was quickly reminded of a regular he had at his bar nearly ten years ago.
-That regular always used to order a Manbuca – a Manhattan with Sambuca.
-He named it, and the name stuck.
+That regular always used to order a Manbuca: a Manhattan with Sambuca.
+The guy named it– and no, it’s not a nod to masculinity or anything like that, just a reference to the ingredient mash-up– and the name stuck.

 When using Sambuca in cocktails, it’s important to be sparing.
 It’s an extremely strong flavor and if you’re not careful, you can quickly overwhelm your drink completely.
 It was a perfect opportunity to try another bottle we’d just received – Pendleton Midnight.
 I’m happy to say the two get along very nicely!